USGS-WiM/parks-and-refuges-fev/README.md

 Build the project:

-> npm start OR npm run server

 > npm start

+*For now: open a browser and go to http://localhost:3000.
 The application should be displayed in the browser.